 About Energy Future Holdings

-EFH is a Dallas-based energy holding company, with a portfolio of competitive and regulated energy subsidiaries, primarily in Texas, including TXU Energy, Luminant and Oncor.
-TXU Energy is a competitive retailer that provides electricity and related services to more than 2 million electricity customers in Texas.
-Luminant is a competitive power generation business, including mining, wholesale marketing and trading, construction and development operations.
-Luminant has 17,500 MW of generation in Texas, including 2,300 MW fueled by nuclear power and 7,200 MW fueled by coal.
-An additional 800 MW of coal-fueled generation capacity is under construction and expected to achieve substantial completion by mid-2010.
+EFH is a Dallas-based holding company engaged in competitive and regulated energy market activities, primarily in Texas.
+Its portfolio of competitive businesses consists primarily of TXU Energy, a retail electricity provider with approximately 2 million customers in Texas, and Luminant, which is engaged largely in power generation and related mining activities, wholesale power marketing and energy trading.
+Luminant has approximately 15,400 MW of generation in Texas, including 2,300 MW fueled by nuclear power and 8,000 MW fueled by coal.
 Luminant is also the largest purchaser of wind-generated electricity in Texas and fifth largest in the United States.
-Oncor is a regulated electric distribution and transmission business that uses superior asset management skills to provide reliable electricity delivery to consumers.
-Oncor operates the largest distribution and transmission system in Texas, providing power to more than three million electric delivery points over more than 102,000 miles of distribution and 15,000 miles of transmission lines.
-While EFH indirectly owns approximately 80 percent of Oncor, Oncor reports to a separate board with a majority of directors that are independent from EFH.
+EFH’s regulated operations consist of Oncor, which operates the largest electricity distribution and transmission system in Texas with more than three million delivery points and 118,000 miles of distribution and transmission lines.
+While EFH indirectly owns approximately 80 percent of Oncor, the management of Oncor reports to a separate board with a majority of directors that are independent from EFH.

 Forward Looking Statements

 This release contains forward-looking statements, which are subject to various risks and uncertainties.
-Discussion of risks and uncertainties that could cause actual results to differ materially from management’s current projections, forecasts, estimates and expectations is contained in EFH’s filings with the SEC.
-In addition to the risks and uncertainties set forth in EFH’s SEC filings, the forward-looking statements in this release regarding EFH’s long-term hedging program could be affected by, among other things: any change in the ERCOT electricity market, including a regulatory or legislative change, that results in wholesale electricity prices not being largely correlated to natural gas prices; any decrease in market heat rates as EFH’s long-term hedging program generally does not mitigate exposure to changes in market heat rates; the unwillingness or failure of any hedge counterparty or the lender under the company’s collateral revolving credit facility to perform its obligations; or any other unforeseen event that results in the inability to continue to use a first lien to secure a substantial portion of the hedges under EFH’s long-term hedging program.
+A discussion of the risks and uncertainties that could cause actual results to differ materially from management’s current projections, forecasts, estimates and expectations is contained in EFH’s filings with the SEC.
+In addition to the risks and uncertainties set forth in EFH’s SEC filings, the forward-looking statements in this release regarding the company’s long-term hedging program could be affected by, among other things: any change in the ERCOT electricity market, including a regulatory or legislative change, that results in wholesale electricity prices not being largely correlated to natural gas prices; any decrease in market heat rates as EFH’s long-term hedging program generally does not mitigate exposure to changes in market heat rates; the unwillingness or failure of any hedge counterparty or the lenders under the company’s collateral revolving credit facility to perform their respective obligations; or any other unforeseen event that results in the inability to continue to use a first lien to secure a substantial portion of the hedges under EFH’s long-term hedging program.